MarcRiera/BVEBarcelona-site/content/manuals/conduccio-serie-2000-3000-4000.en.md

 ## Disabling the safety systems (special mode)

 The 2000, 3000 and 4000 series trains have a ***Special Mode*** available to drive on track sections without ATP protection and override the Manual+25 mode speed limit.
-Even though it is forbidden to use it during normal service, it may be useful for OpenBVE routes without ATP features.
+Even though it is forbidden to use it during normal service, it may be useful for openBVE routes without ATP features.
 It can be turned on or off (Page Down) at any time the train is stopped.

 ## Starting up the train on slopes